 What Sets Dialpad Apart

-- Dialpad offers an affordable multichannel communication platform for small companies seeking AI support and collaboration tools
+- Dialpad offers an affordable multichannel communication platform for small businesses seeking AI support and collaboration tools

 - Although video meetings are capped at 10 participants, they last 5 hours with a host of advanced features: chat, waiting rooms, whiteboards, and virtual backgrounds.
 All Dialpad plans include call recording, live speech coaching, real-time transcription, and automated summaries.